burespe1/semantic-dictionary/drafts/DR_EU_2022-670/variable-road--fulfilment-methods.md

 source: DR_EU_2022-670
 ---

 >Similar to fixed road user charges, variable road user charges may be vehicle class and time condition dependent.
-Furthermore, they may be propulsion technology and traffic/environmental conditions depedent based on the attributes of the applicable congestion/emission pricing policy.
+Furthermore, they may be propulsion technology and traffic/environmental conditions dependent based on the attributes of the applicable congestion/emission pricing policy.

 >Available payment methods may include a) on cash, b) by credit/debit card, c) electronic payment, and d) via toll stickers.